Liz Anjorin: Awards

 Anjorin won the Best Actress Award at the Young Achievers Awards in 2012 for Kofo Tinubu, and the City Pride Achievers Award for Best Actress in 2013 and 2014, the second time also for Kofo Tinubu.
 At the 2014 City People Entertainment Awards, she was nominated for Best Actress of the Year (Yoruba) and was awarded Yoruba Movie Personality of the Year.
 At the 2017 City People Entertainment Awards, she won Yoruba Movie Personality of the Year (Female) and a Special Recognition Award for Owo Naira Bet.

 Personal life

-Anjorin is a single parent.
+Anjorin is married to Alhaji Abdulateef Lawal with whom she had a daughter, Florida.
+She also has a grown up daughter, Rotimi from her previous marriage.
 She converted from Christianity to Islam and adopted the name Aishat.
+In August 2023, she renounced Islam and asked her fans to stop addressing her with Islamic titles during an Instagram live session.

 In September 2019, she was involved in a feud on social media with Toyin Abraham.
-She accused Abraham of falsely accusing her of trafficking cocaine, leading to her being searched at an airport, and of having her baby at a traditional healer's establishment rather than a hospital and concealing it.
-Both women threatened lawsuits, and Anjorin accused Abraham of herself using cocaine and asked the National Drug Law Enforcement Agency to test them both for drugs.
+She accused Abraham of accusing her of trafficking cocaine, leading to her being searched at an airport.
+Liz Anjorin has since apologized to Toyin Abraham publicly after the incidence as the information Anjorin put out there was found to be untrue and lacks merit.
 The feud was ended by Bolaji Amusan, president of the Theatre Arts and Movie Practitioners Association of Nigeria.